OpenClassrooms-Student-Center/community/content/students/delphine.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Réussir mon diplôme et apprendre un nouveau métier passionnant.
+objective: Apprendre un nouveau métier passionnant.

-short_description: j'apprends à coder pour pouvoir être indépendant et non plus dépendante des expatriations de mon mari.
+short_description: j'apprends à coder pour pouvoir être indépendante.

 # Ne modifiez pas le paramètre 'template', seulement la description